Double-functorial representation of regular hyperdoctrines: Preliminaries

 \section{Preliminaries}

-{}This paper will reinforce the idea that double categories provide a better environment to speak of logic, where we can neatly organise the action on contexts and the action on predicates on separate dimensions, which are nonetheless linked by the double cells and axioms of a double category.
-Since there is notable diversity in terminology in the field, we start by settling our terms and notation. \begin{definition}[{Double category}] {}By a \emph{double category} \(\mathbb {D}\) we mean a category \emph{weakly} internal to \(\mathcal {C}\mathsf {at}\).
-This is what is sometimes referred to as a pseudo double category or weak double category in the literature. \\
+This paper reinforces the idea that double categories provide a better environment to speak of logic, where we can neatly organise the action on contexts and the action on predicates on separate dimensions, which are nonetheless linked by the double cells and the axioms of a double category.
+This section is dedicated to introducing the objects of interest: generalised hyperdoctrines and the double categories they embed in.